-In the following, we’ll review the basis of motivation and team spirit, and give you some ideas for how to kick them up a notch.
-These ideas include specific ideas for activities, but also some longer term programs you can implement to make your team’s structure more “motivation-friendly”.
+In the following, we’ll review the basics of motivation and team spirit, and give you some ideas for how to kick them up a notch.
+These ideas include specific ideas for activities, but also some longer-term programs you can implement to make your team’s structure more “motivation-friendly”.

 How to raise team spirit: identifying motivators

 Nowadays teams need more motivation than usual.
 We’ve talked a lot about hybrid teams and team unity here before, but it’s important to emphasize how much the shift to remote and hybrid work styles has affected teams.

 In one of our blog posts on staying motivated while working remotely, we discussed the three main “motivators” (what gets people motivated) that are impacted by switching to remote and hybrid environments.
 It’s useful to mention them again here, because I think it will help us to think about what kinds of activities and programs can touch on these motivators (and therefore increase motivation).

 The three motivators are: